 - Lights and heat while the house sits empty.
 If you'll be moving out before putting your house on the market, expect to pay double utilities for a while.
 You'll want to leave the lights and heat on in the house for sale, or program them to stay on during any hours that potential buyers and their agents may be stopping by the place.
 No one likes to enter a cold, dark house and fumble around for the light switches.

 - Extra homeowners' insurance for the vacancy period.
 Check with your homeowners' carrier.
 Your insurance may not apply when the home is "vacant," which term will be defined in your policy.
 You can ask for a rider to cover any period of vacancy.
-(In the current down market, many houses take months to sell.)

 At Closing: More Expenses to Expect